spitters/draft-analysis-challenges/draft-analysis-challenges.md

 QUIC {{?QUIC=RFC9000}} lists various types of attacker models and, within each attacker model, the types of attacks that are possible.
 However, unlike {{TLS13}}, does not have backing formal analysis for all of claims about attack resistance.
-As another example, Oblivious HTTP {{?OHTTP=I-D.ietf-ohai-ohttp}} takes an even different approach by informally describing the threat model and security goals of the protocol, with a reference to backing analysis (that did not receive peer review) with Tamarin.
+As another example, Oblivious HTTP {{OHTTP}} takes an even different approach by informally describing the threat model and security goals of the protocol, with a reference to backing analysis (that did not receive peer review) with Tamarin.

-No two analyses are the same in breadth or depth.
-The following section describes a number of challenges that lead to this inconsistency, and includes recommendations for IETF contributors to help improve the consistency with which analysis is done.

-# Formal Analysis Challenges and Open Problems
+# Analysis Challenges and Open Problems

 This section describes some high level problems that impact the scale at which the IETF and IRTF applies formal analysis to technical specifications.